2008

 Compiler: Captain Drake

-For this month's "Maps of the Month" featurette, I wish to draw your attention to Captain Drake's Zoda's Revenge: StarTropics II (NES) maps.
+For this month's "Maps Of The Month" featurette, I wish to draw your attention to Captain Drake's Zoda's Revenge: StarTropics II (NES) maps.

 With the worst of winter upon us, wouldn't it be nice to break away to a tropical paradise?
 Yeah, that'd be nice, wouldn't it?
 But the sequel to StarTropics isn't as much of an island-hopping adventure, but a time-traveling journey!
 Well, whatever gets you out of the snow. ...Except that the first stop is an icy mountain in the past.
 So much for that idea.